gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Update role access for a group or all groups.
 [role] is required.
 This is the name or id of a role.
 --group or --all is required.
 This is the name or id of a group.
 --access is required.
-This is the new access value. full, read and none
+This is the new access value: full, read or none Only applicable to User roles and when global group access is set to "custom".
 ```

 #### roles update-instance-type-access